-No transfers between any of the levels occurred in 2016.
+No transfers between any of the levels occurred in 2017.

 The National Council uses the Net Asset Value (NAV) to determine the fair value of all underlying investments which: (a) do not have a readily determinable fair value and (b) prepare their investee's financial statements consistent with the measurement principles of an investment company or have the attributes of an investment company.
-The following table lists investments by major category as of December 31, 2016:
+The following table lists investments by major category as of December 31, 2017:

-2016 Type Strategy NAV in Funds # of Funds Remaining Life \$ Amount of Unfunded Commitments Timing to Drawdown Commitments Private Equity (Limited Partnership) Private equity funds invest in companies not listed publicly and startup companies to earn high rate of return.
-The strategy allocates between middle market corporate finance focused funds and venture capital focused funds \$ 42,556 41 1 to 10 years \$ 12,811 1 to 5 years Collective Trust Collective trust fund is like a mutual fund but it only sells to institutional investors.
-CTF funds cover broad strategies including but not limited to U.S. equity, Non U.S. equity, U.S. investment grade debt, U.S. treasury debt, high yield debt and global REITS 347,936 22 N/A N/A N/A Private Real Estate (Limited Partnership) Private real estate fund utilizing core strategy to generate income while maintain low risk profile by focusing on gateway cities and other large cities.
+2017 Туре Strategy NAV in Funds # of Funds Remaining Life \$ Amount of Unfunded Commitments Timing to Drawdown Commitments Private Equity (Limited Partnership) Private equity funds invest in companies not listed publicly and startup companies to earn high rate of return.
+The strategy allocates between middle market corporate finance focused funds and venture capital focused funds \$ 44,674 45 1 to 12 years \$ 13,334 1 to 5 years Collective Trust Collective trust fund is like a mutual fund, but it only sells to institutional investors.
+CTF funds cover broad strategies including but not limited to U.S. equity, Non U.S. equity, U.S. investment grade debt, U.S. treasury debt, high yield debt and global REITS 398,049 32 N/A N/A N/A Private Real Estate (Limited Partnership) Private real estate fund utilizing core strategy to generate income while maintain low risk profile by focusing on gateway cities and other large cities.
 Investments include residential, industrial, retail and office sectors to diversify portfolio.
-38,824 2 N/A N/A N/A High Yield (Limited Partnership) The limited partnership focus mainly on U.S. high yield market and has small exposure to bank loans.
-21,888 2 N/A N/A N/A Total \$ 451,204 67 \$ 12,811
+42,750 2 N/A N/A N/A High Yield (Limited Partnership) The limited partnership focus mainly on U.S. high yield market and has small exposure to bank loans.
+18,027 2 N/A N/A N/A Total \$ 503,500 81 \$ 13,334

 The Private Equity funds have no redemption terms.
 The Private Real Estate funds have a 45-day notice period and quarterly redemption.
 Most Collective Trust funds may be redeemed daily except the ACWI ex U.S. CTF fund that can typically be redeemed twice a month.
-High Yield Limited Partnership funds can be redeemed monthly with a 10-business day notice.
+High Yield Limited Partnership funds can be redeemed monthly with a tenbusiness day notice.